do-kevin/my-workspace/README.md

 This will allow you to type `pgstart` to start running the psql service, and `runpg` to quickly log into the psql prompt.
 This is an example of a Quality of Life enhancement, something that makes your life easier and faster as a developer.

 You can change `pgstart` and `runpg` to what ever you want, but just be careful you don't overwrite something that postgres might use.

+- If you install postgresql 13, it may need you to do `pg_ctlcluster 13 main start` as the postgres user

 # My Notes